How to Rod a Drain

 Step 8

-Once you’re happy that the blockage has been removed and the water level is as it should be, remove the rod and replace the grid cover to complete the job.
+Once you’re satisfied that the blockage has been cleared and the water level is correct, flush the drain with clean water, then remove the rod and replace the grid cover to complete the job.

 clean drains 8